 Pretend you’ve never been in your house before.
-Now, take a walk through with new eyes, notice the items you’ve collected.
+Now, take a walk-through with new eyes, and notice the items you’ve collected.
 Maybe they’re lovingly displayed in a place of honor, or maybe they’re gathering dust, but you just can’t bear to throw them out.
 Why?
-Perhaps it’s a box of childhood mementoes stuffed in the top of a closet or a collection of poems you wrote as a teenager.
+Perhaps it’s a box of childhood mementos stuffed in the top of a closet or a collection of poems you wrote as a teenager.

 Did you inherit this item from a relative?
 Tell the story, talk about your relationship with them and the day you received this special thing.
 Maybe it’s an item from your childhood or something one of your children made for you.
 Is it a book that has impacted you greatly or a piece of art that evokes time and place in a special way?
 Perhaps it’s a record you and your sweetheart danced to that brings back a flood of memories.

-- Where did you get it—example, did you bring it back from a trip?
+- Where did you get it—for example, did you bring it back from a trip?